google/comprehensive-rust/src/exercises/concurrency/chat-app.md

 In this exercise, we want to use our new knowledge to implement a broadcast chat application.
 We have a chat server that the clients connect to and publish their messages.
-The client read user messages from the standard input, and sends them to the server.
+The client reads user messages from the standard input, and sends them to the server.
 The chat server broadcasts each message that it receives to all the clients.